nikitavoloboev/data/health/nutrition/drinks/coffee.md

 # Coffee

-I like drinking an occasional coffee with oat milk.
+I like drinking an occasional coffee with oat/almond milk.

 ## Links